davidfox87/terraform-iot-kinesis-firehose-lambda-s3/infra/lambda-container/lambdas/README.md

 This command runs the image as a container and starts up an endpoint locally at ```localhost:90000/2015-03-31/functions/function/invocations```.

-3. From a new terminal window, post an event with a base64 encode message ("Hello, from David Fox") Run
+3. From a new terminal window, post an event with a base64-encoded message ("Hello, from David Fox") Run
 ```
 python3 test-lambda-client.py